tgunr/mcp-client-for-ollama/README.md

   }
 }
 ```
+> [!NOTE]

-> Note: If you specify a URL without a type, the client will default to using Streamable HTTP transport.
+> If you specify a URL without a type, the client will default to using Streamable HTTP transport.

 ## Compatible Models